Last Updated on April 17, 2023

-In the first part there were satchels, pencil cases and how to deal with theft, in the second there were pencils, rulers, erasers, sharpeners and pens.
+In the first part about school supplies in Germany there were satchels, pencil cases and how to deal with theft, in the second there were pencils, rulers, erasers, sharpeners and pens.
 Now let’s move on to notebooks, numerous types of folders, materials for art and some furniture.

 With the beginning of school life, parents enter the world of Lineature.